Clare Balding: Broadcasting career

 She also presents the Lord Mayor's Show as well as other live events for the BBC, such as Trooping the Colour, New Year's Eve and lead commentary for the Platinum Jubilee of Queen Elizabeth II.
 Balding has presented coverage of Crufts for the BBC from 2004 to 2009 and for Channel 4 since 2013.

 She also presents the walking programme Ramblings for BBC Radio 4, where she walks and talks with one or more devotees of a particular route, area or activity and has, for example, walked sections of the Lyke Wake Walk and Dales Way for the programme.
-Clare worked on BBC Radio 5 Live's Wimbledon coverage from 1995 to 2014.
-There has been some criticism of her in this role, due to her lack of knowledge and enthusiasm.
+Balding worked on BBC Radio 5 Live's Wimbledon coverage from 1995 to 2014.
+There has been some criticism of her in this role, with critics stating she lacks knowledge and enthusiasm.
 She has also presented coverage of The Boat Race for the BBC since 2010, including the first live coverage of the women's Boat Race on the Tideway in 2015.

 In 2010, Balding presented a BBC TV series called Britain By Bike that retraced some of Harold Briercliffe's British cycle tours.

-In August 2011 Balding joined BBC's Countryfile, temporarily replacing Julia Bradbury while Bradbury was on maternity leave, co-hosting the show with Matt Baker.
+In August 2011, Balding joined BBC's Countryfile, temporarily replacing Julia Bradbury while Bradbury was on maternity leave, co-hosting the show with Matt Baker.
 Bradbury returned in February 2012.

-From February to March 2012 she presented Sport and the British on BBC Radio 4, a thirty-part series looking at the impact of sports on British life.
+From February to March 2012 Balding presented Sport and the British on BBC Radio 4, a thirty-part series looking at the impact of sports on British life.

-Balding was a lead presenter on Channel 4's Paralympics TV coverage.
+Balding was a lead presenter on Channel 4's 2012 Summer Paralympics TV coverage.
 In August 2012 it was reported that Balding would be presenting Channel 4's racing coverage, while still retaining an option to work for the BBC on non-racing programmes such as rugby league.